-This reconstruction process can help a woman find her self-confidence again and feel better during her cancer recovery.
+This reconstruction process can help a person find their self-confidence again and feel better during their cancer recovery.

 What is breast reconstruction surgery?

 Breast reconstruction can help a person regain their confidence following a mastectomy.

 The goal of breast reconstruction is to reform or reshape one or both breasts after a mastectomy or lumpectomy.

 A mastectomy is a surgical procedure during which a surgeon removes the entire breast, usually including the nipple and areola, to treat or prevent breast cancer.

 A lumpectomy is the removal of a breast section that contains a smaller tumor.

 Although many factors can help determine the most suitable type of breast reconstruction, there are two main options:

 - Implants or prosthetics: This type of surgery uses silicone or saline implants.